slovak-nlp/resources/README.md

 - Topic classification dataset consisting of 205 languages
 - 1K samples with 7 categories (science, geography, entertainment, politics, health, travel, sports)
 - Data obtained from the FLORES-200

+Reference: Adelani, D. I., et al. (2024).
+"SIB-200: A Simple, Inclusive, and Big Evaluation Dataset for Topic Classification in 200+ Languages and Dialects," In Proceedings of EMNLP 2024. https://arxiv.org/abs/2309.07445